BitcoinDesign/Guide/guide/onboarding/restoring-a-wallet.md

 <div class="center" markdown="1">

-There are a number of reasons why a user might need to recover their wallet.
-Typically, this might be because they lost their device, had it stolen, are migrating from a different wallet or deleted and redownloaded a particular wallet application.
-Regardless of how it occurred, it’s important that your wallet application has clear, easy instructions that provide an easy way for users to recover their funds.
-There are a number of ways that a wallet recovery can be done.
-However, as covered in the [wallet interoperability]({{ 'guide/designing-products/wallet-interoperability' | relative_url }}) section, not all wallets from one application can be recovered in another.
+There are several reasons why a user might need to restore their wallet.
+They may have lost their device, are migrating from a different application or deleted their wallet application.
+Regardless of how it occurred, it’s important that your wallet application has an easy way for users to recover their funds.

+However, as covered in the [wallet interoperability]({{ 'guide/designing-products/wallet-interoperability' | relative_url }}) section, depending on what standards they support, not all wallets from one application can be recovered in another.
+This is particularly true for a wallet holding Bitcoin on the Lightning network, and restoring should be done with the application originally used.

 {% include picture.html
    image = "/assets/images/guide/onboarding/restoring-a-wallet/import-options.png"